Killing Me Softly with His Song: Fugees version

-American hip hop group Fugees released their version of the song (titled "Killing Me Softly") on their second album, The Score (1996), with Lauryn Hill singing the lead vocals.
-Fugees' version, released to US radio on April 23, 1996, by Ruffhouse and Columbia Records, became an international hit.
+The American hip-hop group the Fugees released their version of the song (titled "Killing Me Softly") on their second album, The Score (1996), with Lauryn Hill singing the lead vocals.
+The Fugees' version, released to US radio on April 23, 1996, by Ruffhouse and Columbia Records, became an international hit, topping most of the airplay and sales charts it appeared on.
 In the United States, it did not appear on the Billboard Hot 100 because it was not released as a commercial single there, which was a rule at the time.
 It instead reached number two on the Billboard Hot 100 Airplay chart and number one on the Hot R&B Airplay chart.
-The song has been certified triple-platinum by the Recording Industry Association of America (RIAA) for sales and streaming figures of approximately three million units in the US.
+The song ended up being the 7th most-played song on US radio stations in 1996.
+It has been certified triple-platinum by the Recording Industry Association of America (RIAA) for sales and streaming figures of approximately three million units in the US.

 In the United Kingdom, "Killing Me Softly" broke the record at the time for the most radio plays in a single week.
-Additionally, it was the United Kingdom's best-selling single of 1996, and remains the country's biggest hip hop song by a group, and one of the best-selling singles of all time in the United Kingdom.
+Additionally, it was the United Kingdom's best-selling single of 1996, and remains the country's biggest hip-hop song by a group, and one of the best-selling singles of all time in the United Kingdom.
 In Germany, it became the first single to debut at number one, was the best-selling single of the year, and remains one of the best selling singles of all time.
 It was also the best-selling single of 1996 in Belgium, Iceland, and the Netherlands.
 "Killing Me Softly" was also among the best-selling songs in France, during the 1990s.

 This version sampled the 1990 song "Bonita Applebum" by A Tribe Called Quest, which itself samples the riff from the song "Memory Band" by Rotary Connection.
 The Fugees' single was so successful that the track was pulled from retailers while it was still in the top 20, in an effort to draw attention to the Fugees' next single "Ready or Not".
 The Fugees' version won the 1997 Grammy for Best R&B Performance by a Duo or Group with Vocal, and their music video, directed by Aswad Ayinde, won the MTV Video Music Award for Best R&B Video.

 Background

-"Killing Me Softly" was the last song Fugees recorded for The Score, after member Pras made the suggestion to cover it.
+"Killing Me Softly" was the last song the Fugees recorded for The Score, after member Pras made the suggestion to cover it.
 They wanted to "see how we can create break beats.
 And of course, we all love A Tribe Called Quest and we went in like 'Okay, let's cut that sample.'"
 They then added a bass reggae drop.
-Initially, Fugees wanted to change the lyrics of the song to make it anti-drugs and anti-poverty but the songwriters, Norman Gimbel and Charles Fox, refused.
+Initially, the Fugees wanted to change the lyrics of the song to make it anti-drugs and anti-poverty but the songwriters, Norman Gimbel and Charles Fox, refused.

 Composition

-Fugees' version features "percussive rhythms" with "a synth sitar sound, Wyclef's blurted chants, Hill's vocal melisma on the scatted bridge, and a bombastic drum-loop track".
+The Fugees' version features "percussive rhythms" with "a synth sitar sound, Wyclef's blurted chants, Hill's vocal melisma on the scatted bridge, and a bombastic drum-loop track".